hir0-pixel/Gargantua/README.md

 ---

 *(Developed as a personal project to study black hole rendering and practice GPU shader optimization on a computationally demanding simulation.)*

----

-Would you like me to also write a short **“About this project” paragraph** (2–3 lines) you can put at the top of your GitHub repo description?